Honorary Degree Recipients

 Internationally, Broadie continued the college’s tradition of ensuring that all students are afforded a global education.
 He welcomed the college’s sixth Fulbright Scholar-in-Residence, who taught two courses and provided guest lectures at the college and in the community during the 2021-22 academic year.
 In addition, as part of a U.S. Department of State program that engages in citizen-to-citizen diplomacy, for which Santa Fe is the lead community college partner, the college hosted a visiting delegation of higher education administrators from Egypt in February 2022.
 Under Broadie’s leadership, Santa Fe received the 2021 Simon Award for Comprehensive Internationalization from NAFSA: Association of International Educators, which recognizes overall excellence in internationalization efforts.

 In the community, he addresses academic and workforce needs in the community by serving on the boards of CareerSource North Central Florida and the Greater Gainesville Chamber.
 In 2019, a regional workforce organization in Connecticut honored him with its President’s Award for “leadership and dedication to improving lives and the quality of education in Connecticut.”
 As he pursues workforce development programs that offer specialized training and good career opportunities, he is also unwavering in his commitment to the liberal arts and educating the whole student.

 Broadie was named among Connecticut’s 100 most influential by the NAACP and among the region’s 50 most influential by New Haven Biz magazine.
-He holds a Ph.D. from Colorado State University, an M.B.A. from Long Island University and a B.S. in Business Administration from Mercy College.
+He holds a Ph.D. from Colorado State University, an M.B.A. from Long Island University and a B.S. in Business Administration from Mercy University.